 Also Read: 10 Best Pool Design Software for Windows

 Phones, tablets, and laptops make it easy for people to work on the go.
 But how are these mobile workers gaining access to the world wide web?

 Usually, through wifi.
 Unfortunately, when you are out in public, it can be difficult to discern which wifi networks are secure and which can leave you open to attack.

-Fire up your computer at any coffee shop, and you’re likely to be greeted by a slew of wifi options.
+Fire up your computer at any coffee shop; several wifi options will likely greet you.
 While most may be, and indeed probably are innocuous, bad actors can set up wifi hotspots that give them access to the information of anyone who connects.

 A Poorly Trained Staff